staaaa/bomberman/README.md

 # Bombmerman

-Simple bombmerman game that can be hosted by lightweight C TCP server.
+Simple bomberman game that can be hosted by lightweight C TCP server.
 Made as an university project for Distributed Systems course at Gdańsk University of Technology at 2025.

 ## Dependencies & Requirements